runtimeverification/iele-semantics/iele.md

 Expression calculations are simple and don't require anything but the arguments from the `regs` to operate.

-NOTE: We have to call the opcode `OR` by `EVMOR` instead, because K has trouble parsing it/compiling the definition otherwise.

 ```{.k .uiuck .rvk}
     syntax UnOp ::= "ISZERO" | "NOT"
  // --------------------------------